Battery-owners who underestimate the complexity of trading their asset’s services can expect to miss out on revenue rewards.

 The FCAS “goldrush” has a little bit left to run, and as coal is retired and the AEMC introduces additional FCAS markets battery owners will need to be nimble.
 “Fast frequency response and fast-ramping products can be quite valuable and important parts of balancing the grid.”

-That a look at Ireland, which has implemented a two-second fast frequency response market with a scaling tariff for response to within 150 milliseconds.
+Take a look at Ireland, which has implemented a two-second fast frequency response market with a scaling tariff for response to within 150 milliseconds.
 The move has accelerated investment in batteries to provide very high-speed response services.

 Rapid uptake shows significant appetite for software to boost the value of renewable energy assets and/or utility-scale batteries.